-What Do Print Binding and Finishing Worker Do?
+What is a Print Binding and Finishing Worker?

 - Insert book bodies in devices that form back edges of books into convex shapes and produce grooves that facilitate cover attachment.

-When polled, Print Binding and Finishing Workers say the following skills are most frequently used in their jobs:
+These are the skills Print Binding and Finishing Workers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.